dgsrosa/OpenVPN_Server/README.md

 - The OVPN File will be generated in the same Path of ./Scripts folder.

-- If you want, Install suri_openVPN.py to have a silly alert when someone connects to your VPN.
+- If you want, Install Suricata you will have a silly alert when someone connects to your VPN.
 I will refine this.. add a callmebot notification also.
 Be patient.

 TESTED AND WORKED ON: